Why should I choose this course?

 - PRACTICAL APPLICATION – Work on live current case studies and develop further skills using Cvent event management software, with additional certification to boost your CV

 Our learning spaces at University College Birmingham ensure you have the right environments to build your knowledge, from lecture theatres to interactive group working spaces and extensive library resources.
-You will also have use of our brand new Digital Skills Hub offering state-of-the-art video and podcast facilities and equipment, including 4K cameras, green screen technology and Adobe Creative Cloud software.
+You will also have use of our Digital Creative Studio, where you can get hands-on experience creating podcasts, promotional videos and livestream content for social media.

 Our campus buildings feature lecture theatres equipped with the latest technology, as well as comfortable tutorial and seminar rooms and private meeting rooms